yiweiluo/GWStance/README.md

 	    - swap out their C for our single target sentence
 	    - instead of BERT, use GPT
    - [ ] Error analysis
+	- Evaluation on test data (change get_dev -> get_test in run.py)
+	- Need to upsample "disagree"
+	- Change to ordinal loss function
+	- Look into BERT for text classification
 - [x] MTurk
    - [x] pilot, iterate with smaller subsample to check inter-annotator agreement
    - [x] Lock down non-pilot specifics: